HappyFunCorp/harvest-airtable-data-sync/readme.md

 # Readme

-Connects Harvest data stored in postgres and updates Airtable sheets for projects.
+Connects Harvest data stored in postgres and updates Airtable sheets for Clients and Projects.

 Assumes you've used StitchData to house the Harvest data into postgres.